1. Set a Recovery Password in MySudo

 When opening MySudo for the first time, you will be prompted for the Recovery Password you previously set and your MySudo account will be restored.

-Please note: Contacts and Sudo-to-Sudo messages will not be restored.
+Please note: Sudo-to-Sudo messages will not be restored.